elpres — electronic presentations

 \documentclass[options]{elpres}

-Elpres-specific commands: \distance vertically adjusts text on a slide.
-The \auvimm5 command inserts a link to an external audio or video file.
-Two commands: \fromlinktext and \totargettext can be used for internal links within a presentation.
-With \slidetitlecolor, the text color of slides (psli) can be changed.
-With the command \pagenrconst, the page number of the current slide can be set to the page number of the previous slide.
+The command “\distance” supports the user to vertically adjust lines and/or pragaraphs on a slide. (details are described in section section 3.4).
+The “\auvimm7 command inserts a link to an external audio or video file (section 4.6).
+Two commands: “\fromlinktext” and “\totargettext” can be used for internal links within a presentation (section 4.8).
+With “\slidetitlecolor”, the text color of the title of slides (psli) can be changed (section 3.7).
+With the command “\pagenrconst”, the page number of the current slide can be set back to the page number of the previous slide (section 4.4, last paragraph).

-3.1 A minimalistic example presentation
+3.2 A minimalistic example presentation

-The following code (minimal.tex) may be used for your first "experiments" by adding features described in later sections.
+The following code (minimal.tex) may be used for first “experiments” by adding features described in later sections.

 \documentclass[12pt,pdftex,4x3]{elpres}